-In South Carolina, you will need, at a minimum, an accredited undergraduate degree in nursing in order to become a registered nurse.
+In South Carolina, you will need, at a minimum, an accredited undergraduate degree in nursing to become a registered nurse.
 This can either be a two-year associate degree in nursing or a four-year bachelor of science in nursing.
-If you plan to become an advanced practice registered nurse (APRN) or a nurse practitioner (NP), you will likely need to earn a MSN degree .
-If you are interested in conducting research, teaching nursing, or taking on advanced clinical leadership roles, you should look into completing a DNP degree.
+If you plan to become an advanced practice registered nurse (APRN) or a nurse practitioner (NP), you will likely need to earn a master of science in nursing (MSN).
+If you are interested in conducting research, teaching nursing, or taking on advanced clinical leadership roles, you should look into completing a doctor of nursing (DNP).

-Nurses have incredibly demanding work schedules.
-Thankfully, there are a number of high-quality, online nursing degrees available in South Carolina that allow working students to flexibly continue their education.
-Prerequisites for online nursing degrees vary by program, but undergraduate degrees will often require a high school diploma/equivalency and a minimum GPA.
-Graduate programs, e.g. MSN or DNP degrees, require successful completion of an undergraduate degree.
-Many programs, especially those leading to advanced degrees, will also require an in-person clinical component.
+Nurses have demanding work schedules.
+Thankfully, there are a number of high-quality, online nursing programs available in South Carolina that allow working students to pursue their education with a flexible schedule.
+Prerequisites for online nursing degrees vary by program, but undergraduate degrees often require a high school diploma, or its equivalent, and a minimum GPA.
+Graduate nursing programs require the successful completion of an undergraduate degree.
+Many programs, especially those leading to advanced degrees, also require an in-person clinical component.
 On average, it takes one to two years to earn an associate degree, four years to earn a bachelor’s degree, two to three years to earn a master’s degree, and three to six years to earn a doctoral degree.

-All of the online nursing degrees listed above will prepare students for the NCLEX-RN , though students must contact the South Carolina Board of Nursing to get official authorization to sit for the exam.
+All of the online nursing degrees listed above will prepare students for the NCLEX-RN, though students must contact the South Carolina Board of Nursing to get official authorization to sit for the exam.
 The test costs $200 for U.S. residents, and participants have a maximum of six hours to complete the exam.
 Preparation varies, but most nursing schools in South Carolina recommend students take two to three months to study for the NCLEX-RN.
-Passing this exam—or even being licensed by the South Carolina Board of Nursing—does not guarantee that you will get a job as a nurse, but improves your prospects.
+Passing this exam--or even being licensed by the South Carolina Board of Nursing--does not guarantee that you will get a job as a nurse, but possessing the skills to pass the exam certainly improves your prospects.

 Nursing Licensure in South Carolina

-Within three years of completing an accredited degree from a nursing school in South Carolina (be it an associate, bachelor’s, or graduate degree), you will need to petition the South Carolina Board of Nursing for an official authorization to take the NCLEX-RN.
+Within three years of completing an accredited degree from a nursing school in South Carolina, you will need to petition the South Carolina Board of Nursing for an official authorization to take the NCLEX-RN.
 This exam covers topics such as safe and effective care environments, health promotion and maintenance, and physiological integrity.
-All aspiring nurses must pass the NCLEX-RN in order to be licensed to practice in the state.
-In addition to earning an online nursing degree and passing this exam, South Carolina requires that all applicants submit to a background check.
-It also requires that individuals educated in a foreign country demonstrate English proficiency.
+Anyone who wants to practice in the state must pass the NCLEX-RN to be licensed.
+In addition to earning an online nursing degree and passing this exam, South Carolina requires all applicants to submit to a background check, and requires individuals educated in a foreign country to demonstrate English proficiency.